pfertyk/blog/content/009-vim-for-sane-people.md

 let g:syntastic_javascript_eslint_exec = 'eslint'
 ```

-It makes `syntactic` check the syntax when a file is opened (but not when you close Vim) and sets the linters for Python and JavaScript files.
+It makes `syntactic` check the syntax when a file is opened (but not when you close Vim) and sets the linters for Python and JavaScript files (you need to install them first).

 ### Whitespaces

-I can't remember the last time that I actually wanted to leave some trailing whitespaces.
+I can't remember the last time I actually wanted to leave some trailing whitespaces.
 So I configured Vim to display them:

 ```vim
 set list